janzengo/janzengo/README.md

 Howdy!
 I'm a self-taught, aspiring FrontEnd Web Developer from the Philippines!
 I'm fond of playing with open-source projects and experimenting with them for the purpose of learning.

 **About me**
-- 💼 FrontEnd and BackEnd Engineer at [AGGTEDeck](http://aggtedeck.com/)
+- 💼 Full Stack Lead Developer at [AGGTEDeck](http://aggtedeck.com/)

 - 💬 I'm currently a college student at a [polytechnic college](https://btech.edu.ph) pursuing a degree in Bachelor of Science in Information Technology

-- 💡 Besides my studies in college, I'm also taking Harvard's CS50W
+- 💡 I wanted to expand my skills by contributing to open-source projects!

 - 👀 I hate light mode themes!